For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Staying fit as a student in Edinburgh is easy even when the Scottish weather leaves you shivering.

-CSE is the University of Edinburgh's gym, which boasts great facilities and a swimming pool.
-Student membership costs £100 for the year (excluding the summer), but off-peak membership is £65.
-There are also options for memberships lasting one semester only.
+The University of Edinburgh's gym boasts great facilities and a swimming pool.
+Student membership costs £189 for the year (excluding the summer), but there are also options for memberships lasting for just one semester.

 The Meadows behind the main university library attract runners and joggers, although it is best avoided after dark.

-The city also has well-known gyms such as PureGym meaning you can sign up and still use your membership when returning to your home locations during the holidays.
+The city also has well-known gyms, such as PureGym, meaning you can sign up and still use your membership when you return home during the holidays.

 Laura Brown